nominolo/haskell-style-guide/haskell-style.md

 2. Imports
 ----------

-Imports should be grouped in the following order:
+Imports should be grouped and ordered from most specific to least specific, i.e.:

-1. standard library imports
-2. related third party imports
+1. same module hierarchy level
-3. local application/library specific imports
+2. local application/library specific imports
+3. related third party imports
+4. standard library imports

 Put a blank line between each group of imports.
 The imports in each group should be sorted alphabetically, by module name.